-As more people live longer, what we perceive to be an older person and what ageing well means has changed.
-Greater numbers of older people continue in employment and plan for an active retirement.
-The contribution of older people to the community and economy is well evidenced and the contribution the environment plays in healthy ageing such as healthy towns, cities and settings is well recognised.
+As more people live longer, the perception of old age and aging has changed.
+More people continue to remain in employment for longer and plan for an active retirement.
+The valuable contributions of older people to both the community and economy are well documented.
+Equally, the importance of the built and natural environment such as age-friendly towns, cities and setting, in supporting healthy aging is widely recognised.

 People in Sunderland live shorter lives with more years in poor health compared to the England average.
 Healthy life expectancy is a measure of how many years of life a person can expect to be in good health for.
-Healthy life expectancy in Sunderland for men for in 2021-23 is 55.0 years and for women it is 55.6 years, significantly less than England's averages of 61.5 years and 61.9 years respectively17.
+Healthy life expectancy in Sunderland for men for in 2021-23 is 55.0 years and for women it is 55.6 years, significantly less than England's averages of 61.5 years and 61.9 years respectively(18).
 As such, this poses significant challenges not only to the health and social care sector but also economic challenges in terms of employability and business growth.
 Prevention and early intervention offer opportunities to reduce long-term conditions and increase healthy life expectancy.

 Emergency hospital admissions due to falls reduced slightly to 2,336 per 100,000 amongst the over 65s during 2023/24.
-This is, however, still higher than the average North East figure (2,122) and significantly higher than the England figure (1,984).17
+This is, however, still higher than the average North East figure (2,122) and significantly higher than the England figure $(1,984)^{(18)}$.

 The percentage of adult social care users (aged 18+) in Sunderland who have as much social contact as they would like, increased from 51.0% in 2022/23 to 54.4% in 223/24.
-This is higher than the North East average figure (48.5%) and higher than the England figure (45.8%).17
+This is higher than the North East average figure (48.5%) and higher than the England figure $(45.8\%)^{(18)}$.